 - National vegetation mapping products—Regional ecosystems have been aligned with the National Vegetation information System and incorporated into maps of major vegetation groups .
 This information has subsequently been incorporated into the Australia’s State of the Forests Report 2013.

 - Land types for grazing land management—Regional ecosystems have been broadly equated with grazing land types across 16 grazing land management regions in Queensland.
 These land types describe areas of land with characteristic patterns of soil, vegetation, and landform to be used for grazing land management.

-- Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)—Fifteen ecological communities listed under this Act occur in Queensland.
-The Regional ecosystems corresponding to ecological communities listed under the Commonwealth EPBC Act provides guidance to those regional ecosystems that best correspond to the national listed ecological communities.
-For each community the link to the specific details on the Species Profile and Threats Database should be consulted for a fuller definition of the ecological community, key diagnostic characteristics, condition thresholds and aspects for additional consideration.
+- Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)—Seventeen ecological communities listed under this Act occur in Queensland.
+The Regional ecosystems corresponding to ecological communities listed under the Commonwealth EPBC Act lists those regional ecosystems that best correspond to the national listed ecological communities.
+For each community the link to the specific details on the Species Profile and Threats Database should be consulted for a description of the ecological community, key diagnostic characteristics, condition thresholds.